Ankit628792/Spotify-Clone/README.md

 ### `npm install`

 Install all the node modules reuired for this project.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />
-The page will reload if you make edits.<br />
-You will also see any lint errors in the co.
+You will also see any lint errors in the terminal.

 ### `npm start`